 Emerita Resources Corp. (the "Company", or "Emerita") was incorporated on October 30, 2009 as 0865140 BC LTD. pursuant to the Business Corporations Act of British Columbia.
 On January 8, 2013, the Company completed its Qualifying Transaction and ceased to be a Capital Pool Company.
-The Company changed its name to Emerita Gold Corp. and commenced trading as a Tier 2 Mining Issuer on the TSX Venture Exchange on January 11, 2013 under a new trading symbol "EMO".
-The Company has wholly owned subsidiaries, 7854811 Canada Inc. (dissolved on February 11, 2014), 2244182 Ontario Inc., amalgamated with Emerita ("2244182") which owns Emerita Resources Espana SL ("Emerita Espana"), a company incorporated on May 30, 2012 in Spain.
-The Company is currently engaged in the acquisition, exploration and development of mineral properties, with its primary focus on the Las Morras Property and a new project located in Spain.
+The Company changed its name to Emerita Gold Corp. and commenced trading as a Tier 2 Mining Issuer on the TSX Venture Exchange on January 11, 2013 under the new trading symbol "EMO".
+The Company has a wholly owned subsidiary, 2244182 Ontario Inc. ("2244182") which owns Emerita Resources Espana SL ("Emerita Espana"), a company incorporated on May 30, 2012 in Spain.
+The Company is currently engaged in the acquisition, exploration and development of mineral properties, with its primary focus on the Las Morras Property.
 The head office and principal address of the Company is 65 Queen Street West, Suite 800, Toronto, Ontario, M5H 2M5.